opencv/opencv-python/README.rst

 A: If the import fails on Windows, make sure you have `Visual C++ redistributable 2015 <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`__ installed.
 If you are using older Windows version than Windows 10 and latest system updates are not installed, `Universal C Runtime <https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows>`__ might be also required.

+See also `this issue <https://github.com/skvark/opencv-python/issues/36>`__ if you are using Anaconda.

 **Q: I have some other import errors?**

 A: Make sure you have removed old manual installations of OpenCV Python bindings (cv2.so or cv2.pyd in site-packages).